iTeos Reports Fourth Quarter and Full Year 2022 Financial Results and Provides Business Updates

 iTeos routinely posts information that may be important to investors in the 'Investors' section of its website at www.iteostherapeutics.com.
 The Company encourages investors and potential investors to consult our website regularly for important information about iTeos.

 Any of the foregoing risks could materially and adversely affect iTeos’ business, results of operations and the trading price of iTeos’ common stock.
-We caution investors not to place considerable reliance on the forward-looking statements contained in this press release. iTeos does not undertake any obligation to publicly update its forward-looking statements based on events or circumstances after the date hereof.
+We caution investors not to place considerable reliance on the forward-looking statements contained in this press release. iTeos does not undertake any obligation to publicly update its forward-looking statements other than as required by law.

 For further information, please contact: